Environmental Sciences: Biological and Biomedical Sciences

 Environmental Sciences: The course for you?

 This course has been designed to provide for the needs of students with an interest in this rapidly developing academic and professional field.
-It comprises specially designed modules plus suitable modules from contributing disciplines.
+It comprises specially designed modules plus suitable approved modules from contributing disciplines.
 There should be ample choice within the listed optional modules for a selection that reflects a particular student’s interests.

 Environmental Sciences @ Trinity